firdawse/Dining-philosophers-problem/README.md

 ![Logs – Deadlock](figures/screen2.png)

-The philosophers now wait forever, no one can proceed.
-The system is deadlocked.
+The philosophers now wait forever, no one can proceed. **The system is deadlocked!**.

 ---